Darokahn/blocks-language/language.md

 	// note: evaluating a static code block without linking values into its vacancies is valid and assumes the values to be null.

-a static code block prefixed with a "?" inside a dynamic code block will collapse into its value once the dynamic code block is evaluated:
+a static code block prefixed with a "?" inside a dynamic code block will be captured as its value once the dynamic code block is evaluated:

 	x: 1;
 	y: 2;